-- 3.12.1 The Contractor shall at his own cost provide labour, transport, consumable items, machinery equipment, tools and materials including spare parts required for maintaining the vehicle and carry out breakdown services to an acceptable standard. - 3.12.2 A maintenance service schedule based on the usage stated in clause 3.7.4. - 3.12.3 The Fitter with the vehicle, will be considered the contact person for the Contractor.
-An all-hours contact number must however still be provided where the Contractor may be reached in case of an emergency if the Fitter is not accessible. - 3.12.4 A cellular telephone (with "car kit") for use by the Fitter. - 3.12.5 Diesel fuel for the vehicle.
-(Both provision and filling.) - 3.12.6 Security outside normal working hours.
+- 1.12.1 The Contractor shall at his own cost provide labour, transport, consumable items, machinery equipment, tools and materials including spare parts required for maintaining the vehicle and carry out breakdown services to an acceptable standard. - 1.12.2 A maintenance service schedule based on the usage stated in clause 1.7.4.

+- 1.12.3 The Fitter with the vehicle, will be considered the contact person for the Contractor.
+An all-hours contact number must however still be provided where the Contractor may be reached in case of an emergency if the Fitter is not accessible. - 1.12.4 A cellular telephone (with "car kit") for use by the Fitter. - 1.12.5 Diesel fuel for the vehicle.
+(Both provision and filling.) - 1.12.6 Security outside normal working hours.
 The vehicle would normally be parked in a Depot yard or in a station yard (manned or un-manned).
-Working conditions may, however, not be parked in an area considered by Transnet Risk Management to be a high-risk location.
+Working conditions may, however, require that the vehicle be parked in a section at an off-tracking platform.
+The vehicle will not be parked in an area considered by Transnet Risk Management to be a high-risk location. - 1.12.7 A training module regarding Electrical Safety for the Fitter. - 1.12.8 The Fitter must pass the training course before the vehicle is delivered.